Nava-Labs/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 ##### Concentrated Liquidity Pools:
 - Customizable price ranges
-- More efficient use of capital
+- Higher capital efficiency
 - Reduced impermanent loss and higher trading fee rewards
 - Allows LPs to create tailored strategies

 ### Ecosystem Fit

-- **Where and how does your project fit into the ecosystem?**
+- Where and how does your project fit into the ecosystem?
 Currently, EOS EVM needs more TVL to achieve organic exposure and attract new users.
 That's why we're thrilled to have already seen significant growth since our launch.
 But we're not stopping there.
-Our team is committed to further strengthening EOS EVM by providing even more value through our upcoming V3 version.
+Our team is committed to further strengthening EOS EVM by providing even more value through our upcoming V3 app.
 With V3, we're confident that we can continue to drive growth and make EOS EVM an even more vibrant and successful ecosystem

-- **Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?**
+- Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 Farmers, DeFi users, crypto users in general, traders

-- **What need(s) does your project meet?**
+- What need(s) does your project meet?
 Neutroswap V3 will have benefits: impermanent loss mitigation, increased flexibility, higher performance.
-Especially it can bring more TVL to EOS EVM.
+Ultimately bringing more TVL to EOS EVM.

-- **Are there any other projects similar to yours in the EOS Network / Antelope ecosystem?**
+- Are there any other projects similar to yours in the EOS Network / Antelope ecosystem?
-  - No, but similar project like Noahswap and Frogge might release the same solutions in the future.
+  - If not, are there similar projects in related ecosystems?
+Noahswap, Frogge might release the same solutions in the future.

 ## Team